daniestevez/gr-aausat/README.md

 - Beacon parsing of ADCS and some AIS2 fields (format reverse engineered)

 Prerequisites:
- You need to install https://github.com/daniestevez/gr-csp
+ You need to install https://github.com/daniestevez/gr-csp and https://github.com/daniestevez/gr-synctags

 Installation:
  mkdir build